British Rail Class 56: British American Railway Services (BARS) / Devon & Cornwall Railways (DCR)

 Formerly preserved 56057 (renumbered 56311) and 56003 (renumbered 56312) were operated by British American Railway Services under their Devon and Cornwall Railways subsidiary (formerly Hanson Traction), these were frequently hired to Colas Rail to work their intermodal services between Dollands Moor and Hams Hall, steel diagrams between Boston and Washwood Heath and their Dagenham to Dollands Moor "Transfesa" workings in London, supplementing Colas Rail's own class 47/7 fleet.
 British American Railway Services currently use 56311 and 56312, along with 56303, on their own freight flows including scrap metal flows between Cardiff and the North-East, landfill flows between Wembley and Calvert and for stock moves.
 During 2011, 56312 was repainted into the same grey livery as 56311, but with advertising for the National Railway Museum's forthcoming 'Railfest 2012' event displayed on the body side (this has since been removed).
-56128 (which was to have become 56313) is also owned by BARS.

 In December 2013 it was moved from Wansford (Nene Valley Railway) to their facility at Washwood Heath for evaluation for a possible mainline return but work has not been proceeded with.
 56114 was stripped of usable parts and dispatched for scrapping during March 2012 and was cut up immediately after arrival at EMR Kingsbury.
 BARS 56091 returned to service in April 2013 but has since been sidelined due to power unit issues.
 56103 was returned to service with BARS during July 2014.
 56301 remains under long-term hire to BARS.
 In November 2017 all six remaining locomotives (56091, 103, 128, 303, 311, 312) were put up for sale.
 Only 56303 was operational.